Master of Arts in Teaching (MAT)

 Transfer of Coursework

-A total of six graduate level semester credits is the maximum allowed to transfer into the MAT Degree Program.
-No advanced core courses may be transferred into the degree program.
-For all MAT programs undergraduate credits may be used to meet course content requirements but will not meet unit requirements.
+Nine graduate level semester credits are the maximum allowed to transfer into the MAT Degree Program.
+No MAT core courses may be transferred into the degree program.

-NOTE: Candidates who are currently enrolled in a credential standalone program and would like to enroll in the MAT program need to complete a new application and the Change of Academic Level form.
-Candidates must meet all the Admission requirements for the MAT and have no less than 24 remaining credits in the proposed MAT program to be admitted.
+NOTE: Candidates enrolled in a credential standalone program and would like to enroll in the MAT program can do so at any point in the program prior to taking MAT Core Courses but must complete a new application and the Change of Academic Level form.
+Candidates must meet all the admission requirements for the MAT.

 Credential Program Requirements

 Candidates in the MAT program are governed by both graduate degree and credential requirements.
-Students may obtain the degree prior to completing the individual credential requirements and students may be recommended for the credential prior to completing the full MAT advanced coursework requirement.
+Students may obtain the degree before completing the individual credential requirements and may be recommended for the credential before completing the full MAT advanced coursework requirement.

 Recommendation for Credential

-Upon successfully completing and passing all credential, program and coursework requirements, the candidate may apply to be recommended to the CTC for the credential.
-To apply for the credential, candidates complete the Recommendation Form on the SOE Services MyUMassGlobal site.
-Once the recommendation is made by the Teacher Accreditation Department (TAD), candidates complete a CTC exit survey and submit the credential fee.
+Upon successfully completing and passing all credential program and coursework requirements, the candidate may apply to be recommended to the CTC for the credential.
+To apply for the credential, candidates should navigate to the School of Education from their student portal and complete the Credential Recommendation Request Form.
+Once the recommendation is made by the Office of Credentials and Clinical Practice (OCCP), candidates complete a CTC exit survey and submit the credential fee.